GDPR Do Not Track Option

 Contents

 The GDPR (General Data Protection Regulation) provides individual users, or data subjects, certain rights, including the right to object to processing.
-Engage by Sailthru offers our customers Do Not Track capabilities that allow users to opt out from online tracking across devices whenever a user identifies him/herself.
+Sailthru offers our customers Do Not Track capabilities that allow users to opt out from online tracking across devices whenever a user identifies him/herself.

 How does a site visitor set 'Do Not Track'?